kencho51/homehub/prisma/README.md

 SQL schema file used to initialize the D1 database structure.
 This is executed when running `npm run db:push`.

-### `seed.sql`
+### `seed-dev.sql`

-SQL seed data file containing test users and sample data.
+SQL seed data file containing test users and sample data for development.
 This is executed when running `npm run db:seed`.

 Test credentials in seed data:

-- Admin: admin@family-hub.com / admin123
+- Admin: admin / admin123
-- User 1: john@family-hub.com / test123
+- User 1: john / test123
-- User 2: jane@family-hub.com / test123
+- User 2: jane / test123

+### `seed-live.sql`

+Production seed data file (not tracked in git for security).
+Contains real user credentials for production deployment.

 ## D1 Database Location